PyBioProx/PyBioProx.github.io/index.md

 # An Introduction to PyBioProx

-PyBioProx is a simple tool built in Python to analyze the relative proximity between fluorescent biomarkers in 2D or 3D microscopy images.
+PyBioProx is a simple tool built in Python that analyses the relative proximity of fluorescent biomarkers in 2D or 3D microscopy images.
 For example, to analyse whether the distance between fluorescently labelled organelles or proteins (e.g. the distance between mitochondria and the nucleus) changes according to experimental parameters.
 PyBioProx generates perimeter distance (PD) measurments (Figure 1).
 A PD measurement is the shortest distance between a perimeter pixel of an object in one fluorescent channel (e.g. Channel 1) to the nearest fluorescent signal in another channel (e.g Channel 2).
-The method by which this is calculated is described in detail [here](preprinturl).
-Each object detected in Channel X may have thousands of perimeter pixels and therefore have thousands of perimeter distance (PD) measurements.
-We show in our [preprint](url), that taking the mean of these measurements (PD<sub>mean</sub>) describes the position of the object in Channel 1 relative to objects in Channel 2.
+The mean of these measurements (PD<sub>mean</sub>) describes the proximity of the object in channel 1 to the fluorescent signal in channel 2.
 Taking the maximum (Hausdorff Distance) and the minimum (PD<sub>min</sub>) PD measurement *can* also provide useful information, however, the PD<sub>mean</sub> measurement performed most effectively in our [tests](url) and therefore is our recommended statistic.

 PyBioProx is provided as an extensible Python module or as a GUI that can be run from the command line.

 ![](images/pybioprox-explanation.png)
 **Figure 1**  - An illustrative example in which a 3D (blue) object contains 12 perimeter voxels.
 The numbers within each